 Knowing the “why” behind an organizational change or decision helps make a communication engaging and motivating.
 The story behind the “why” helps legitimize the decisions to the audience.
 Think: Who was involved?
 What did they do?
 Why did they do it?

 In many cases, a story is more powerful than data.
-Data is important, but using the story behind the data to back up what you’re presenting can make the information more powerful.
+Data is important, but using the story behind the data to back it up can make the information significantly more powerful.
 Keep in mind that this isn’t applicable to everything: in immediate action and high-urgency situations, keep it brief and get to the point.

 3. Validate with expertise.